RichardZZKK/Bio-Inspired-Jump-Gliding-Robot/README.md

 Our main goal was to design a robot capable of repeated jumps and gliding, expanding its operational range and adaptability.
 Our innovation lies in the integration of a carbon fiber strip-powered jumping mechanism with a deployable wing gliding system.
 Unlike prior robots that typically perform single-use or limited jumps, and compared to conventional flying robots, our design offers higher reliability and significantly lower energy consumption.
 So far, we detail the system architecture, mathematical modeling, and challenges encountered in the realization of this hybrid jump-gliding robot.

-# So far, we have completed the following work...(And further tasks are ongoing and being continuously updated until the project is completed.)
+# So far, we have completed the following work...

+<span style="font-size:20px;">And further tasks are ongoing and being continuously updated until the project is completed.</span>

 -Jump Solution Selection: After comparing different jump actuation mechanisms, we found that biomimetic legged or complex multi-link jumping structures, are not suitable for our intended application.
 These mechanisms are generally too heavy and not conducive to achieving lightweight design and effective gliding.
 Based on further research, we selected the carbon fiber strip compression jumping mechanism, which best meets our requirements for both performance and weight.